RoboCup-SPL/GameController/TCM.md

 Although the TCM was made for usage in SPL games, the league can be changed by passing the command line parameter `-l` or `--league`.
 This is mainly useful for the GameStateVisualizer mode.
-The league spl_mixedteam for the Mixed Teams Competition of the SPL does not need to be specified explicitly as in SPL games, mixed teams are automatically detected via their team number.

 ## User Interface